johanneskiesel/Comparing-Keyword-Importance-Across-Texts/README.md

 ```

 This call will return the list of parameters you can specify.
+There you can find an explanation for all and their respective functionality.
 Once you are familiar with the possible parameters you can run the code like this:

 ```